MinesEyeMedia/_Dev-Notes/README.md

 - Commit #10 - Added more note data to the _arrays-arrayMethods.js note file.
 - Commit #11 - Added more note data to the _arrays-arrayMethods.js note file.
 - Commit #12 - Created & Added to _arrays-arrayIteration.js.
 Updated _arrays-arrayMethods.js.
+- Commit #13 - Added more note data to the _arrays-arrayIteration.js note file.